calaldees/TeachProgramming/hackathon.md

     * Have a local community of people building projects (BarCamp)
     * going from zero to hack day is not possible
     * Quality - Your event is only as good as your attendees.
 Weak attendees == Weak event.
 This is not an event for "everyone".
 Trying to involve everyone blindly will create problems.
+    * Social media is good for raising the profile of your event, but it will not attract your skilled attendees.
+Your mindset should be a 'recruiting' skilled attendees. (look at the curriculum list below).
+If you can't find them, you need to make them, and that process could take years of support sessions before you run your first hackathon.
+Maybe your first hackathons are only with a small selected cohort of 12 people as a test?
 * You can have good intentions and have an inverse effect
     * coding is hard - "anyone can code" is bullshit.
 If you open up a hack day for everyone you could just demoralize the weak attendees
     * Unskilled attendees hurt the event - they provide distractions